jonathanBieler/GtkIDE.jl/README.md

 - `Ctrl+Return`: Run selected code, or run code between two `## ' (like Matlab's code sections).
 - `Ctrl+Shift+Return`: Run selected code, or run current line.

+The evaluation context of each console can be changed with the `ConsoleCommand` `evalin Module`.
+The current context is printed via `evalin ?`.

 ### Making plots